07 • 28 • 2020

 COVID-19 and Beach Water Quality: Updates from the Research Community

-UPDATED: July 28, 2020.
-This article was originally posted on March 27, 2020, and is being updated as more information becomes available.
+UPDATED: April 15, 2021.
+This article was originally posted on March 27, 2020, and is updated as more information becomes available.

 As communities across the country experience the threat and disruption from COVID-19, many are wondering what they can do to keep themselves and their families safe.
 In addition to practicing social distancing, washing hands and spending more time at home, those of us in coastal communities may also seek the solitude, solace and maybe even a wave or two at our local beach.
 But does spending time in coastal waterways increase your risk of getting sick?

-While there are still notable research gaps, the general consensus is that the COVID-19 virus might be transmittable through the “fecal-oral route”, meaning recreating in sewage polluted waterways could put you and your loved ones at risk of getting sick from a wide range of fecal-borne illnesses in addition to, potentially, COVID-19.
+While there are still notable research gaps, the general consensus is that the COVID-19 virus might be transmittable through the “fecal-oral route”.
+This means that recreating in sewage polluted waterways could put you and your loved ones at risk of getting sick from a wide range of fecal-borne illnesses in addition to, potentially, COVID-19.
+Though that risk is considered low due to the rapid inactivation of SARS-CoV-2 in recreational waterways.
 As always, please check your local beach water quality before heading to the beach.
 Fortunately many beaches are tested for the presence of fecal indicator bacteria by local agencies and citizen scientists.
 To access your local beach water quality and see if any advisories are in place, click here.
 Research on the potential for transmitting COVID-19 through sewage-polluted beach water is currently underway, and we will post updates as soon as results become available.

 What do we know about the virus?

 COVID-19 is a highly contagious disease that started in China but is now considered a global pandemic.
 The disease is caused by the coronavirus, SARS-CoV-2, which is closely related to other viruses in the coronavirus family that cause respiratory illness and can transfer between species.
 With seven known coronaviruses, much of the information we have on this virus is from previous research on other coronaviruses assumed to exhibit similar behavior, but research specific to the COVID-19 virus is underway.
-For now, we know the virus spreads from close, person-to-person contact, mainly through respiratory droplets in the air (after a sneeze, cough, or exhale), but also through touching contaminated surfaces and then touching your eye, nose or mouth.
-It’s been documented in all 50 states, and symptoms appear within 2 to 14 days from exposure (though there have also been asymptomatic cases).
-Roughly 80% of cases are mild with 20% requiring hospitalization.
+For now, we know the virus spreads from close, person-to-person contact, mainly through respiratory droplets in the air (after a sneeze, cough, or exhale).
+It’s been documented in all 50 states, and symptoms appear within 2 to 14 days from exposure (though there are also many asymptomatic cases).
 Fortunately the virus is enveloped, meaning it’s highly susceptible to chlorination - so chlorine and bleach are effective at disinfecting contaminated surfaces and water sources.

 Does the virus spread through recreational waterways?